PerlAlien/Alien-Build/README.md

 - prefix

     The install time prefix.
-This may or may not be the same as the runtime prefix.
-It may or may not be the same as stage.
+Under a `destdir` install this is the same as the runtime or final install location.
+Under a non-`destdir` install this is the `stage` directory (usually the appropriate share directory under `blib`).

 - stage

     The stage directory where files will be copied.
 This is usually the root of the blib share directory.

-**NOTE**: These properties should not include any blessed objects or code references, because they will be serialized using a method that does not preserve those capabilities.

 ## runtime\_prop

     my $href = $build->runtime_prop;

-Hash of properties used during the runtime phase.
-This can include anything needed by your [Alien::Base](https://metacpan.org/pod/Alien::Base) based module, but these are frequently useful:
+Runtime properties are used during the install and runtime phases (either under `share` or `system` install).
+This should include anything that you will need to know to use the library or tool during runtime, and shouldn't include anything that is no longer relevant once the install process is complete.

 - cflags

     The compiler flags

+- cflags\_static

+    The static compiler flags

+- command

+    The command name for tools where the name my differ from platform to platform.
+For example, the GNU version of make is usually `make` in Linux and `gmake` on FreeBSD.

 - libs

     The library flags

+- libs\_static

+    The static library flags

 - version